mozilla/fx-private-relay/emails/tests/fixtures/README.md

 [Internet Message Format]: https://datatracker.ietf.org/doc/html/rfc5322

-### Expected output email
+## Expected Outgoing Emails

-There are related fixtures for the expected output email.
+These fixtures represent the expected output email.
 They are stored in the [Internet Message Format][].
 These fixtures often start with the name of the related fixture, and end in `_expected.email`.